xKrisST1x/MED2-github-exercise/README.md

 # MED2 Github Exercise

-## Before the workshop, please make sure that you have:
+Before the workshop, please make sure that you have installed Unity and a source-code editor (such as Visual Studio Code).
-- Unity installed
-- a source-code editor installed (such as Visual Studio Code)